 Karla Subero Pittol, is ONE OF 'EM

 I had the pleasure to sit down with Karla (as I normally do), in her newly zhuzhed garden.
-Karla was just finishing with trying on all her (mostly hot pink) clothing for an instagram story sale when I arrived, so I ran back out, to grab a bottle of wine from our fav women owned shop, Vinovore.
+Karla was just finishing up trying on all of her (mostly hot pink) clothing for an instagram story sale when I arrived, so I ran back out, to grab a bottle of wine from our fav women owned shop, Vinovore.
 I came back to Karla and Ruby, still zhuzhing the garden, and some Krispy Rice + a bottle of Love You Bunches + tectates + truck tacos later, we finally get down to fashion!

 R: How do you decide what you’re going to wear everyday?